mikaelsundell/colorpicker/README.md

 Building
 --------

-The Colourpicker app can be built both from commandline or using Xcode `-GXcode`.
+The Colorpicker app can be built both from commandline or using Xcode `-GXcode`.
 Use `DYLD_IMAGE_SUFFIX=_debug` environment variable to link and run with Qt debug frameworks.

 ```shell
 mkdir build